Your Directors are pleasedto presentthe 31stAnnual Report and the AuditedAccounts for the Financial Year ended 31st March 2017.

-1. In preparation of annual accounts for the year ended 31st March 2016 theapplicable accounting standards have been followed along with proper explanations relatingto material departures if any;
+1. In preparatioNo f annual accounts for the year ended 31st March 2017 theapplicable accounting standards have been followed along with proper explanations relatingto material departures if any;

-3. They have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+3. The directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-4. They have prepared the annual accounts ongoing concern basis;
+4. The directors have prepared the annual accounts on a going concern basis;

-5. They have laid down proper internal financial controls to be followed by the Companyand they were adequate and operating effectively and
+5. The directors have laid down proper internal financial controls to be followed bythe Company and that such internal financial controls are adequate and were operatingeffectively and

-6. They have devised proper systems to ensure compliance with the provisions of allapplicable laws and such systems were adequate and operating effectively.
+6. The directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and such systems were adequate and operating effectively.

 During the financial year under report the Company has not accepted deposits within themeaning of Section 73 of the Companies Act 2013 read with the Companies (Acceptance ofDeposits) Rules 2014.